kavehesk/AGL-Test/README.md

 ## Solution structure
 #### Web :
 This layer contains presentation logic.
-Also, as it is the start-up project, application settings are stored in appsettings.json and communicated to other parts of application by [Option Pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-3.1).
+Also, as it is the start-up project, application settings are stored in appsettings.json and communicated to other parts of application using [Option Pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-3.1).
 #### Application:
 This layer contains the business logic of the application.
 All other layers are dependent on Application project and the application layer has minimum dependency.